pretix/pretix-docs/docs/tutorial/getting-started.md

 {% include "note-short-form.md" %}

-Once we have filled out the form, we are also going to read the privacy policy and terms of service which are both linked on this page.
+The privacy policy and terms of service are both linked on this page.
-Once we have read them both carefully, we are going to check the boxes to confirm.
+Reading them carefully, agreeing with them and checking the boxes to confirm is a requirement for using pretix.

 We will now click the :btn:Continue: button and our journey to hosting our first event using pretix can finally begin!